tofti/python-logisticregression/README.md

   File "<input>", line 1, in <module>
 OverflowError: math range error
 ```
 One change that I made to the logistic function, again related to float precision, is to avoid the function returning either 1, or 0.
-Values of 1, and 0 imply a +/- infty input, this is incorrect, and can lead to zero by zeros elsewhere in the code.
+Values of 1, and 0 imply a +/- infty input, this is incorrect, and can lead to divide by zeros elsewhere in the code.

 # Resources
 + [Andrew Ng Lectures](https://www.youtube.com/watch?v=-la3q9d7AKQ)